Sub0X/shaberi/README.md

 ```

 ## About env.json
 - Place your OpenAI-compatible API keys and endpoints in `env.json`.
+This allows for requests to be distributed across multiple tokens if one and the following reaches rate limit.
 - You can specify separate endpoints for the target model and the judge model.
 - This approach ensures all processes (including those spawned via multiprocessing) have access to the correct environment variables.